bf4/webtrees/phpGedView/modules/googlemap_readme.txt

 Versions supported: V4.0 (preferred) and V3.3.8.

+The files in this archive should be extracted into you modules directory.

+These are the instruction on getting your Googlemap interface to work:

 1. Get your personal Google Map API key from http://www.google.com/apis/maps/signup.html
 2. Go to the Googlemap confiuration page